Radiotherapy of the brain (fractionated)

 The machine is large and makes a humming noise as it moves around your head.
 Its size and motion may be intimidating at first.
 It may pass close to your body, but it will not touch you.
 You do not have to hold your breath—just breathe normally.
-Treatment may take 30 minutes or longer, depending on the number of targets.
+Treatment may take 30 minutes or longer, depending on the complexity of the target.

 What happens after treatment?

-After treatment the therapist releases the mask from the table so you can get up.
+After treatment the therapist releases the facemask from the table and helps you get up.
 The facemask is stored at the center for your next session.
 You will return each day at your scheduled time to repeat steps 4 and 5 until all fractions of the complete dose are delivered.